ahopgood/ahopgood.github.io/_posts/2015-04-19-the-vagrant-network.markdown

 I have found myself spending more time than I should configuring Vagrant networking with my Vagrant files and VirtualBox over the past year and figured it was about time to put some of this knowledge down somewhere.

 ## Public Networking
-[Public networking][public-networking] allows your vagrant machines to be allocated IP addresses as if they were physical devices on your network; `config.vm.network "public_network"`.
-You can attempt to manually set the IP address yourself `config.vm.network "public_network", ip: "192.168.0.17"`.
+[Public networking][public-networking] allows your vagrant machines to be allocated IP addresses as if they were physical devices on your network: `config.vm.network "public_network"`, you also can attempt to manually set the IP address yourself `config.vm.network "public_network", ip: "192.168.0.17"`.
 ### Pros
 * Your VMs are available to the wider network making for easy access to development stacks
-* IP allocation if using defaults will be handled for you
+* IP allocation if using the defaults will be handled for you, no hassle

 ### Cons
 * Uses up IP allocation on your network via DHCP